 Figure 2.
 Allethrin treatment induced oxidative stress.
-Pregnant female rats were exposed to 34.2 and 68.5 mg of allethrin/kg body weight from day 6 of gestation until delivery, and then the levels of MDA (A), GSH (B), SOD (C) and CAT (D) were determined in female offspring during the prepubertal stage.
+Pregnant female rats were exposed to 34.2 and 68.5 mg of allethrin/kg body weight from day 6 of gestation until delivery, and the levels of MDA (A), GSH (B), SOD (C) and CAT (D) in female offspring were then determined during the prepubertal stage.
 All data are expressed as the means ± SDs. ***P < 0.0005; ****P < 0.00001.

 2.3.
 Allethrin induced autophagic and apoptotic marker expression

-To determine whether autophagy is involved in allethrin-induced ovarian toxicity, the autophagic marker LC3 was immunolocalized, and the expression of its corresponding gene was evaluated with RT–PCR.
-We found that the LC3-related fluorescence intensity was significantly increased in a dose-dependent manner by allethrin compared to the control condition (Figures 3A-I and Figure 3J).
-Moreover, allethrin exposure increased the mRNA level of the LC3 gene (Figure 3K), but quantitative analysis confirmed that this increase was significant only with the high dose of treatment (68.5 mg/kg); no significant effect was observed with the dose of 34.2 mg/kg.
+To determine whether autophagy is involved in allethrin-induced ovarian toxicity, the autophagic marker LC3 was immunolocalized, and the expression of its corresponding gene was evaluated by RT–PCR.
+We found that allethrin significantly increased the LC3-related fluorescence intensity in a dose-dependent manner compared with the control level (Figures 3A-I and Figure 3J).
+Moreover, allethrin exposure increased the mRNA level of the LC3 gene (Figure 3K), but a quantitative analysis confirmed that a significant increase was obtained only with the high dose (68.5 mg/kg), and no significant effect was observed with the dose of 34.2 mg/kg.

 TEM examination of allethrin-exposed ovaries indicated the presence of normally structured oocytes containing typical cytoplasmic organelles, including mitochondria and an endoplasmic reticulum (Figure 4).
-However, granulosa cells of allethrin-exposed ovaries exhibited large numbers of typical autophagosomes, indicating the occurrence of autophagy (Figures 4A-C).
-The high-resolution transmission electron micrographs revealed significant increases in the numbers of autophagic vacuoles in the high-dose groups (B and C) compared to the low-dose group (A).
+However, the granulosa cells of allethrin-exposed ovaries exhibited large numbers of typical autophagosomes, indicating the occurrence of autophagy (Figures 4A-C).
+The high-resolution transmission electron micrographs revealed significantly higher numbers of autophagic vacuoles in the high-dose groups (B and C) compared with the low-dose group (A).

-Western blot analysis showed that the proapoptotic marker active caspase-3 was significantly upregulated in the low (p< 0.05) and high-dose (p< 0.005) of allethrin groups compared to the control group (Figures 5A and B).
+Western blot analysis showed that the proapoptotic marker active caspase-3 was significantly increased in the groups treated with the low (P < 0.05) and high doses (P < 0.005) of allethrin compared with the control group (Figures 5A and B).